vannguyengd/gooddata-ui/docs/19_webcomponents_insight.md

 <gd-insight insight="my-insight" title="My custom attribute title"></gd-insight>
 ```

 You can also provide a workspace id on the context level instead of passing it as an attribute to every dashboard.
-See the code example of the [Web Components authentication] article.
+See the code example of the [Web Components authentication][2] article.

 > The locale property affects only the UI elements and not your data or the metadata language.